Netflix/metaflow-docs/docs/scaling/remote-tasks/introduction.md

 ### Parallelization over multiple cores

 When running locally, tasks are executed as separate processes.
 The operating system takes care of allocating them to separate CPU cores, so they will actually execute in parallel assuming that enough CPU cores are available.
-Hence your flow can utilize multiple cores without you having to do anything special besides defining branches in the flow.
+Hence, your flow can utilize multiple cores without you having to do anything special besides defining branches in the flow.

 When running remotely on `@batch` or `@kubernetes`, branches are mapped to separate jobs that are executed in parallel, allowing you to *scale horizontally* to any number of parallel tasks.
 In addition, you may take advantage of multiple CPU cores inside a task.
 This may happen automatically if you use a modern ML library like PyTorch or Scikit Learn, or you may parallelize functions explicitly, as explained below.